oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 A `versionControlDetails` object **MAY** contain a property named `asOfTimeUtc` whose value is a string in the format specified in [§3.9](#datetime-properties), specifying a UTC date and time that can be used to synchronize an enlistment to the state of the repository as of that time.

-> NOTE: In some VCSs, the “synchronize by date” feature requires the time to be expressed in the server’s time zone.
+> NOTE: In some VCSs, the "synchronize by date" feature requires the time to be expressed in the server’s time zone.
 In such a case, the SARIF producer would need to know the server’s time zone to correctly populate `asOfTimeUtc`.

 ### 3.23.8 mappedTo property <a id='mappedto-property'></a>